-Sister Trifa De Souza (aka the “wild one”) this year marks 50 years as a Catholic nun in the service of children, especially very young and abandoned girls, in Kenya.
+Sister Trifa De Souza (aka the “wild one”) a few years ago marked 50 years as a Catholic nun in the service of children, especially very young and abandoned girls, in Kenya.
 A champion athlete and a star hockey player once, today she loves Gor Mahia, Manchester United and is an ardent fan of the Kenya Sevens rugby team.
 She may scowl or even look a little cross, but there is always a large smile on face and her arms reach out in warm embrace of all the children who need her and the many people she meets every day.
 She is currently at Edelvale women’s complex in Nairobi.

 By CYPRIAN FERNANDES

 THE saintly Mother Teresa is said to have first received her calling to religious service at the age 12 and later again at the age of 18.
 It was then that she was convinced where her future lay.
 As a child, she was exceptionally devout.
 The same could never be said about Kenyan Sr. Trifa De Souza.
 As a child she was never devout.
 In fact, she was quite the opposite.

 Virtually every Roman Catholic Goan household gathered each evening to say the rosary.
 Some ultra-devout worshippers used to kneel on cement floors for more than an hour.
 The centre piece in every home, be it a single room or a several roomed house, was an altar with clay figurines of the family’s favourite saints especially St Francis Xavier and Christ on the Cross as well as several pictures of Mary with Jesus, the Sacred Heart of Jesus and several saints.